Ivan Teodorovich: Life and political career

 In articles of the 1920s, Teodorovich interpreted the NEP as a means of accumulating funds in the capitalist agrarian sector through the development of "strong" peasant farms, which was to serve as a source of funds for industrialization, including its transition to socialism.
 In the People's Commissariat Teodorovich supervised the work of economist N. D. Kondratiev, who led the department of agricultural economics and statistics of the Department of Agriculture and provided Teodorovich with a degree of protection and patronage (in particular, Kondratiev contributed in 1920 to his release from arrest).

 At the beginning of 1918 Teodorovich left for Siberia after parting ways with Lenin's first government.
 In 1919-1920 he was in the red partisan units in Siberia.
 In 1920-1928 Teodorovich served as a member of the College of the People's Commissariat of Agriculture of the RSFSR.
 From May 1922 to 1928 he was deputy of the People's Commissar of Agriculture of the RSFSR, 1926-1930 Director of the International Agrarian Institute.

 Teodorovich was removed from his post as Deputy People's Commissar a few weeks after the People's Commissar, Aleksandr Smirnov had been sacked, in February 1928, for 'peasant deviation', meaning that he had resisted a decision taken by Joseph Stalin to send detachments into the countryside to seize grain form the peasants to revolve a food shortage in the cities.
-Teodorovich was not publicly denounced at this tage, even if he was suspected of sharing Smirnov's pro-peasant sympathies.
+Teodorovich was not publicly denounced at this stage, even if he was suspected of sharing Smirnov's pro-peasant sympathies.
 In 1923, he had been a delegate to the founding conference of Peasant International (Krestintern), and in March 1928, he replaced Smirnov as in October 1923, and was secretary general of Krestintern.

 In July 1930, the economist Nikolai Kondratiev was arrested, and accused of organising a clandestine "Peasants' Labour Party".
 This was near the start of the programme that forced peasant to give up their land and live in collective farms.
 Stalin suspected Teodorovich, whom he called a "scoundrel", of acting as a link between Kondratiev and Nikolai Bukharin, Alexei Rykov and Mikhail Tomsky, who had led the opposition to forced collectivisation.

 Teodorovich was sacked from his position in Krestintern, but unlike Smirnov, Kondratiev and others, he was not arrested.
 He was allowed to continue working in Moscow, as a member of the Society of Former Political Prisoners and Exiled Settlers.
-In 1929-35, he edited the society's journal, Katorga i ssylka.
-An ordinance of the Central Committee of the VKP (b) of the Society of Former Political Prisoners and Exiled Settlers closed the magazine on June 25, 1935 for factional activities.
+In 1929–35, he edited the society's journal, Katorga i ssylka.
+An ordinance of the Central Committee of the VKP (b) of the Society of Former Political Prisoners and Exiled Settlers closed the magazine on June 25, 1935, for factional activities.

 Teodorovich was arrested during the Great Purge on 11 June 1937, and convicted in the trial of the so-called Moskva Center group (involving a total of 120 people).
 Stalin and Molotov sanctioned the trial on September 15, 1937.
 Teodorovich was executed five days later.

 Ivan Teodorovich was posthumously rehabilitated on April 11, 1956, and is buried in the Don Cemetery in Moscow.